About This

 About Me

-My name is Benita Olivier and I'm a professor in musculoskeletal physiotherapy at the University of the Witwatersrand, Johannesburg, South Africa.
+My name is Benita Olivier and I'm a professor at Oxford Brookes University, and a clinical-academic at Oxford Health NHS Foundation Trust in the UK.
 I have a passion for academic life and research.
 You can read more about me here: https://orcid.org/0000-0001-9287-8301.
-In this podcast, I share more about my journey.
-Enjoy it.

 Stay happy and change the world as you wander through it!